 Remove vegetables from skillet and set aside on a plate.

-Add coated chicken to the skillet along with any remaining flour mixture; cook and stir until browned, about 5-6 minutes.
+Add coated chicken to the skillet along with any remaining flour mixture; cook and stir until browned, about 5 to 6 minutes.
 The flour and the chicken should both be brown.

 Return vegetables to skillet along with chicken broth, tomatoes, and tomato paste.